A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Preliminaries

 In this section, we provide the definitions necessary to formalize the problem we analyze in this work.
 Our study focuses on evolutionary algorithms that aim at optimizing pseudo-Boolean functions, that is, functions of the form $f:\{0, 1\}^n\to \R$.

 The \ea formulated as Algorithm~\ref{alg:ea} is a simple mutation-based elitist evolutionary algorithm.
-In each iteration of the algorithm, we independently generate $\lambda$ offspring by selecting an individual from the parent population uniformly at random and mutating it.
+In each iteration of the algorithm, we independently generate $\lambda$ offspring each by selecting an individual from the parent population uniformly at random and mutating it.
 We use standard-bit mutation with the standard mutation rate $p = \frac 1n$, that is, we flip each bit independently with probability $\frac 1n$.
 We note without proof that our results hold as well for any other mutation rate $p = c/n$, where $c$ is a constant.

 As objective function $f$, also called \emph{fitness function}, we consider the classic \onemax function, which was the starting point for many theoretical investigations in this field.
 This function $\onemax : \{0,1\}^n \to \mathbb{R}$ is defined by $\onemax(x) = \sum_{i = 1}^n x_i$ for all $x \in \{0,1\}^n$.
 In other words, \onemax returns the number of one-bits in its argument.
+Without proof we note that due to the unbiasedness of the operators used by all considered algorithms all our results also hold for the so-called \emph{generalized} \onemax function, denoted by $\onemax_z$.
+This function has some hidden bit-string $z$ and returns the number of coinciding bits in its argument and $z$.
+In other words,